 Four days in Cartagena, Colombia with kids is a good amount of time.
 You’ll be able to see and experience a lot in four days.
-If you have additional days, I’d recommend exploring other parts of the country, like Bogotá or Medellín.
+If you have additional days, I’d recommend exploring other parts of the country, like Bogotá, Medellín, or the colorful town of Guatape.
 Or you can visit Panama City, which is just a 40 minute flight away from Cartagena.

 Have you been to South America’s most colorful city or do you have a question or comment about visiting Cartagena, Colombia with kids?
 Let us know your thoughts in the comments below.